 Figure 4.
 Marker Protocol.

-y-axis is the cross-product between hand z-axis and y-axis.
+Y-axis is the cross-product between the z-axis and y-axis for the hand.

-For both the thumb PP and the index PP, the markers placed on the board enclosures and the specific configuration were used to defined also the anatomical coordinate systems:
+For both the thumb PP and the index finger PP, the markers placed on the board enclosures and the specific configuration were also used to define the anatomical coordinate systems:

-y-axis direction is defined by the two markers placed on the longer side of the enclosure;
+Y-axis direction is defined by the two markers placed on the longer side of the enclosure.

-x-axis direction is defined by the markers on the shorter side;
+X-axis direction is defined by the markers on the shorter side.

-z-axis is the cross-product between x-axis and y-axis.
+Z-axis is the cross-product between the x-axis and the y-axis.

-The anatomical coordinate frames for the distal phalanxes were then defined by starting from the board coordinate frames and shifting them by an appropriate quantity, keeping into account both the boards, the support and the fingers dimensions.
-For the thumb distal phalanx and index middle phalanx, the coordinate frames were defined by keeping the hand in neutral posture and considering the coordinate frames aligned with the most proximal ones, but moved along y-axis by the length of the proximal segments themselves.
+The anatomical coordinate frames for the distal phalanxes were then defined by starting from the board coordinate frames and shifting them by an appropriate quantity, taking into account the dimensions of both the boards, the support and the fingers.
+For the distal phalanx of the thumb and the middle phalanx of the index finger, the coordinate frames were defined by keeping the hand in a neutral posture and considering the coordinate frames aligned with the most proximal ones but moved along the y-axis by the length of the proximal segments themselves.

-Once defined each coordinate frame, the local position of each marker was defined.
-Then, for the kinematic analysis, the position and orientation of the coordinate frames were estimated by minimizing the local position of each marker with respect to its global position.
-Minimization was performed through least-squares optimization.
+Once each coordinate frame was defined, the local position of each marker was defined.
+Then, for the kinematic analysis, the position and orientation of the coordinate frames were estimated by minimising the local position of each marker with respect to its global position.
+Minimisation was performed through least-squares optimisation.

-The coordinate frame of moving IMUs is aligned as shown in Figure 2 and it is aligned with the coordinate frame of the segments (index and thumb) detected by the opto-electronic system.
-The rotation matrix associated to the IMU measurements was calculated after the acquisition by using the Kalman filter algorithm implemented in Sensor Fusion and Tracking Toolbox (Matlab R2019b).
-Since the coordinate system of the accelerometer and of the gyroscope do not satisfy the right-hand rule, the measurements of acceleration in X direction were swapped.
+The coordinate frame of moving IMUs was aligned as shown in Figure 2, and it was aligned with the coordinate frame of the segments (index finger and thumb) detected by the opto-electronic system.
+The rotation matrix associated with the IMU measurements was calculated after the acquisition by using the Kalman filter algorithm implemented in Sensor Fusion and Tracking Toolbox (Matlab R2019b).
+Since the coordinate system of the accelerometer and of the gyroscope do not satisfy the right-hand rule, the measurements of acceleration in the x-direction were swapped.

-The orientation of the segments and of the IMU were referred to the neutral posture - wrist, thumb and index were kept unflexed with index and palm parallel to the ground.
+The orientation of the segments and of the IMUs were referred to the neutral posture: wrist, thumb and index finger were kept unflexed with the index finger and palm parallel to the ground.